 The Arc'teryx Blade 30 is a well-designed and elegant overnight travel computer pack.
 The Blade's design merges the comfort a backpack with the boardroom friendly aesthetics of a suitcase.

-Inside, two large zipper compartments organize your belongings for your flight across the country or across the world.
-One compartment has a well-protected removable 15 in. laptop sleeve that also stores documents well.
-(A 17 in. laptop can fit in the bag, but just not in the dedicated laptop sleeve.)
+Inside, two large zipper compartments organize your belongings for your flight across the country or the world.
+One compartment has a well-protected removable 15-inch laptop sleeve that also stores documents well.
+(A 17-inch laptop can fit in the bag, but just not in the dedicated laptop sleeve.)
 The other main compartment zips and can fold flat on the floor.
 Here, two zippers provide separated storage for clothes and smaller travel accessories.
 The outside of the bag has equally sensible storage: one large zipper pocket reveals pockets for pens and small electronics.
 (This pocket is accessible when the bag is oriented horizontally as a briefcase.)
 Another smaller zip pocket lies on top.
 This one has a key clip and plenty of space for a cell phone and wallet; it was our testers' favorite pocket.
-Hidden on the lower part of the back is an obscure zippered security pocket for when your business travels take you to suspect locations.
+Hidden on the lower part of the back is a discreet zippered security pocket for when your business travels take you to suspect locations.

 The largest drawback to the Blade 30 is its limited versatility.
 The bag is too big, too bulky and not comfortable enough for active pursuits.
 When loaded, the Blade 30 wears more like a comfortable box than a backpack.
 If you do a lot of traveling the bag's airline friendly size should offset its $200 price tag.

 While the bag does fit 17-inch laptops, the internal velcro strap will only secure 15" and smaller laptops.
-We found this out the hard way when one time we forgot to fully zip the laptop compartment, pickup the bag and our 17" MacBook pro flew to the pavement.
+We found this out the hard way when one time we forgot to zip the laptop compartment fully, picked up the bag, and our 17" MacBook pro flew to the pavement.
 Luckily only cosmetic damage occurred.